wagtail/docker-wagtail-develop/README.md

 Getting ready to contribute
 ---------------------------

-Here are other actions you will likely need to do to make your first contribution to the project.
+Here are other actions you will likely need to do to make your first contribution to Wagtail.

-Set up git remotes to Wagtail forks (run these lines outside of the Vagrant VM):
+Set up git remotes to Wagtail forks (run these lines outside of the Docker instances, on your machine):

 ```sh
 cd ~/Development/wagtail-dev/wagtail